constantmethod/constantmethod.github.io/trace.md

   - API research
     - Using a platforms Application Programming Interface to retrieve data directly from its database
-    - Most platforms provide a set of API 'hooks' - different kinds of data that can be retrieved
-    - Requests can be specified in programming languages like Python that ask a database to return specific data from specific hooks
+    - Most platforms provide a set of API 'hooks' - different kinds of data that can be retrieved Computational- Requests can be specified in programming languages like Python that ask a database to return specific data from specific hooks
   - Screen scrapping
     - When an API is unavailable, a script can be written that behaves like a person visiting the pages of a website copying and pasting the content they want to collect into a spreadsheet